armin-reichert/pacman-javafx/README.md

 ## How to run

-The `pacman-ui-fx-deploy\target` directory now contains a zip file `pacman-javafx-1.0-jlink.zip`.
+The `tentackle\target` directory now contains a zip file `pacman-javafx-tentackle-1.0-jlink.zip`.

 Extract this file and start the application by executing the file `run.cmd` inside the `bin` folder.